Mario Villasanti

-Mario Eduardo Villasanti Adorno (born 2 July 1982 in Fernando de la Mora, Paraguay) is a Paraguayan footballer who plays for Cienciano.
+Mario Eduardo Villasanti Adorno (born 2 July 1982) is a Paraguayan former footballer who played as a goalkeeper.

-Career
+Club career

 Villasanti made his professional debut for Paraguayan club Tacuary in 2003.
 He also played for Fernando de la Mora, Sportivo Iteño, and Sportivo Luqueño all clubs in Paraguay.
 At the end of 2007, Villasanti was named by the Paraguayan newspaper Última Hora as best player of the year.
-He played for Sportivo Luqueño at the time.
+He played for Sportivo Luqueño.
 Villasanti was the first goalkeeper and first player not to play for Cerro Porteño to win the award, which has existed since 2004.
 In January 2008, he was signed by Audax Italiano to replace Nicolás Peric as the team's starting goalkeeper.
-He returned to Sportivo Luqueño in 2009.
+He returned to Sportivo Luqueño in 2009 until 2011.

+In January 2012, he signed with Rubio Ñu, but he switched to Inti Gas in the same month.

+His last club was Cienciano in the Peruvian second level.

+International career

+In October 2011, he was called up to the Paraguay national team under Francisco Arce for the 2014 FIFA World Cup qualifiers.